quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 However, if the value ended up >= 90....we finally finish by producing our alert to our downstream topic via [`SDF.to_topic(T)`](../../processing.md#writing-data-to-kafka-topics), where `T` is our previously defined `Topic` (not the topic name!).

+!!!
+NOTE

-NOTE: because we use "Current" windowing, we may produce a lot of "duplicate" alerts once triggered...you could solve this in numerous ways downstream.
+    Because we use "Current" windowing, we may produce a lot of "duplicate" alerts once triggered...you could solve this in numerous ways downstream.
 What we care about is alerting as soon as possible!